 Should I really use PayPal?
 Why not other options or payment processors?

-Note: If you have already decided to receive and process donations via PayPal and are happy with this decision, you can skip this session.
+Note: If you have already decided to receive and process donations for your nonprofits via PayPal and are happy with this decision, you can skip this session.

 First, PayPal is really easy to implement.
 Whether you decide to go with WordPress plugins or to use PayPal’s donate function, you should be ready to start accepting them on your site instantly.